All-Female Motor Racing Series Launching In 2019 As Potential Pathway To Formula 1

 Total prize money for the series will amount to $1.5 million dollars, with the winner being awarded $500,000 of that total.
 Competitors all the way down to 18th place will be awarded a sum from the pot.

-Coulthard explained his support of the initiative, pointing to the lack of funding that most female racers run into around the Formula Three mark, making it impossible for them to reached the hallowed Formula 1 series.
+Coulthard explained his support of the initiative, pointing to the lack of funding that most female racers run into around the Formula Three mark, making it impossible for them to reach the hallowed Formula 1 series.

 Newey also reiterated the lack of opportunity that most women are faced with in the competitive sport.